Certora/vscode-certora-prover/README.md

 ## Troubleshooting

 ### Freeze
-If the user experiences a frozen state (buttons don't work), the user needs to use hotkey 'cmd/ctrl + shift + p' and find the command 'Developer: Open Webview Developer Tools'.
-In the devtool window, press 'Console' and copy (or make a screenshot) of the logs.
-Next, press 'cmd/ctrl + shift + p' and find 'Developer: Reload Window command', which restarts the window.
+If the user experiences a frozen state (buttons don't work), the user needs to use hotkey `cmd/ctrl + shift + p` and find the command `Developer: Open Webview Developer Tools`.
+In the devtool window, press `Console` and copy (or make a screenshot) of the logs.
+Next, press `cmd/ctrl + shift + p` and find `Developer: Reload Window command`, which restarts the window.

 If you have any questions about the tool and how to set it up for your needs, see our FAQ: https://www.certora.com/#FAQ